uw-labs/strongbox/README.md

  1. Include a `.strongbox-keyid` file in your repository containing public key you want to use (typically by copying a public key from `$HOME/.strongbox_keyring` )  This can be in the same directory as the protected resource(s) or any parent directory.
 When searching for `.strongbox-keyid` for a given resource, strongbox will recurse up the directory structure until it finds the file.
 This allows using different keys for different subdirectories within a repository.

+## Verification

+You can verify the files have been encrypted in the commit before pushing by running `git show HEAD:/path/to/file`

+What you should see is a Strongbox encrypted resource, and this is what would be pushed to the remote.

 ## Security

 Strongbox uses SIV-AES as defined in rfc5297 in order to achieve authenticated deterministic encryption.